 Parinaz remembers when she first felt truly passionate about choosing to pursue both degrees.
 "I met a young cystic fibrosis patient and his parents," she recalls.
 "Seeing the challenges a family like that faces provides a far greater incentive to go back to the lab and try to do something than just looking at data or reading about a disease."

-She is currently working on several biomedical devices, both in her graduate research and through her start-up.
 "I already feel the strength of having both the perspective of a physician and that of an engineer when it comes to developing the right devices for the right groups of people," she says.
 "First-hand clinical experience helps me better understand current needs for patient care.
 With the right research and development that care can hopefully extend to improve thousands of lives."

 Challenges and opportunities